Top C# Interview Questions

 C#EnumData Types

 An enum is a value type defining a set of named constants, typically used for fixed values.
+Example:

 enum Days { Monday, Tuesday, Wednesday }